LEANCODE: Understanding Models Better for Code Simplification of Pre-trained Large Language Models: : Code Simplification

 \subsubsection{Removal Algorithm}

+Algorithm~\ref{alg:leancode} displays {\tool} algorithm.
 Unlike DietCode's removing the less critical statements and proceeding to remove less important tokens from other statements, it exclusively focuses on token-level removal, without initially discarding entire statements.
 Deleting entire statements would result in the loss of important tokens.
 Our Algorithm (\ref{alg:leancode}) initializes a copy of the original dataset $D$ as the returned simplified dataset (line 1).
 Next, it iteratively removes the tokens of each snippet in $D^c$ one by one (lines 2--9) based on their attention scores stored in the dictionary $S = \{t, c, \mu^c_t\}$ where $c$ is the category of the statement that token $t$ belongs to, $\mu^c_t$ is the category-local attention average of the token.
 At line 3, \code{removedTokens} records the pair of the index and the respective token with current lowest score (\{index:token\}) in $d^c_j$ at each turn.
 The number of removed tokens is set (line 4).
 In line 5, \code{removedTokenNum} is the number of currently selected tokens to be removed.
-At each turn, {\tool} repeatedly selects the remaining token (not in \code{removedTokens}) with the lowest score in $d^c_j$ until the number of removed tokens is reached (lines 6--8).
+At each iteration, {\tool} repeatedly selects the remaining token (not in \code{removedTokens}) with the lowest score in $d^c_j$ until the number of removed tokens is reached (lines 6--8).
+Finally, our algorithm returns the simplified dataset $D'$.